MolSnoo/Alter-Ego/Docs/about/discord.md

 ## Features

 Discord members congregate in _servers_.
-Servers may be publicly accessible or open only to members who are sent an invite link to that serer.
+Servers may be publicly accessible or open only to members who are sent an invite link to that server.
 Further, text and voice chat can take place in different _channels_ in a server.
 Within a server, different members may be granted specific permissions.
 These permissions can be given to specific _roles_ or assigned to members on a channel by channel basis.
 Permissions exist to give members the ability do several different things, including: